 Unlike the JGP, the KGP adopted another strategy and approach to resolve differences on variant mappings, asking the CGP to review and reset the variant mapping related to the 258 variant groups case by case.

-As requested, the CGP made statistics and analysis of all the disputed 258 variant groups, including the number of registered labels containing disputed characters under .CN/.TW/.HK/.网址, and the semantics of all these registered labels.
+As requested, the CGP performed a statistical analysis of all the disputed 258 variant groups, including the number of registered labels containing disputed characters under .CN/.TW/.HK/.网址, and the semantics of all these registered labels.
 The CGP separated 258 variant groups into 5 types and 2 categories, the variant groups the CGP would RESERVE, the ones the CGP would give up and split into INDEPENDENT characters.